ds-horizon/logwise/docs/components/spark.md

 ```

 This structure allows fast filtering based on environment, service, or time ranges when querying with Athena.

-## Autoscaling Logic

-Spark automatically adjusts worker count based on historical stage metrics:

-1. **Stage History Collection** - After each job, metrics for completed stages are collected:
-   - `inputRecords` - number of records processed
-   - `outputBytes` - size of output data
-   - `coresUsed` - CPU cores utilized
-   - Submission & completion timestamps

-2. **Input Growth Analysis** - The orchestrator inspects the last N stages to determine if input records are incremental or consistent across stages, and computes an incremental buffer to anticipate growth

-3. **Worker Calculation** - Using tenant configuration (`perCoreLogsProcess`), calculates expected executor cores: `expectedExecutorCores = ceil(maxInputRecordsWithBuffer / perCoreLogsProcess)`, then converts to worker count while respecting tenant min/max limits

-4. **Scaling Decisions** - Orchestrator decides worker scaling for next job based on metrics.
-Upscales if workload exceeds capacity, downscales if below thresholds (only if configured conditions are met)

-This ensures efficient resource usage and handles variable log volumes without manual intervention.

 ## Kafka Integration